 The 10 Best Drying Racks

 This wiki has been updated 37 times since it was first published in June of 2015.
 If you don't have a tumble dryer at home, prefer the smell of laundry dried in the fresh air, or just want to save on energy costs, try one of these drying racks.
 They can protect your delicate clothes from the rough and tumble of a machine and are available in space-saving designs that can still handle entire loads.
 We've selected models that require installation, as well as those that do not.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes